A Practical Guide on Protecting a Business Idea for Entrepreneurs

 If you're working with a partner or hiring employees, always use contracts that outline the terms of your relationship, including who owns the intellectual property.

-This is especially important for freelancers or independent contractors who may develop part of your business idea, such as an intellectual property portfolio, a website, or an app.
+This is especially important for freelancers or independent contractors who may develop part of your business idea, such as an intellectual property portfolio or an app.

 To prevent disputes, clearly define ownership of services and the work they create in a work-for-hire agreement with you.